AlibabaCloudDocs/oss/intl.en-US/Pricing/Billing methods/Subscription/Overview.md

 -   What do I do after a resource plan expires?

     If you fail to renew a resource plan after the resource plan expires, the additional resources are charged on a pay-as-you-go basis.

--   Can I request a refund for a resource plan?

-    Yes, you can request a refund for a resource plan.
-For more information, see [How do I cancel resource plans?](/intl.en-US/Pricing/FAQ/How do I cancel resource plans?.md).

 -   What do I do if the quota of a resource plan is exceeded?